Journal Entry- October 31st, 2015

 It was fun and we’d take our time to get back to the lab which, admittedly, did make me a little anxious.
 But having her on my side made me feel invincible.
 Like even if our boss saw us walking in together It’d be completely fine.
 She had her ways to deal with him.
 She’d always go and talk to him about his family when we got back or about something more personal going on in his life.
 Then we’d eat lunch quietly at our separate desks or she’d go off somewhere in the building talking to other people and be gone for another couple hours.

-On our car rides into work together, Lauren had started talking about things that were more personal.
-How much she had changed since she moved from Arizona.
+Lauren had started talking about more personal things with me.
+That of which included how much she had changed since she had moved from Arizona.
 How she had to marry a good man to keep her in control.
 How she used to be addicted to drugs.
 How she had found yoga and that had balanced her life.
 She continued on with the subject of anxiety.
 She asked me a lot of questions about my last job.
 Why was it so bad at my last job?
 I confessed to her that I wasn’t really liked.
 I really wanted her to know how much I struggled with anxiety too for some reason because I thought it was cool we had it in common.
+I thought it was cool she was trying to bring balance to her life because that is what I wanted too.
 She revealed to me that a similar thing had happen to her.
 One day she was friends with these two girls at her old job and then they just stopped being friends with her.

 Peter began to work in our lab, taking Harold’s now vacant position of half field sampler/half lab tech.
 He was about 60 years old, thin with glasses and a white mustache.
 He was nice from what I had gathered so far.
 He had been working as a sampler for us but wasn’t a member of our lab he did other stuff like updating maps down the hall.
 He was excited to be joining the lab.
 Lauren and I weren’t that excited though.
 We had become accustomed to being laid back and she worried that he would change the dynamic of everything.
 But she seemed to get him to fall in line quickly.
 She revealed to me that Peter used to talk shit about her about taking too long on her runs out in the field.